sle3man/sle3man.github.io/_posts/ 	2018-02-26-certification.md

 date: 2018-02-26 23:36
 ---

 Earlier this month, I managed to pass the CompTIA CSA+ (now called CySa+) exam!
-It was the result of about half a year of studying after passing the Network+ exam!
+It was the result of about half a year of studying after passing the Network+ exam.
+I have since doubled the amount of IT certifications I possess.

 I felt a bit of burnout after taking the Network+ but pulled my bootstraps and notified my boss of my intent to take the next exam of my choice.
 So I sent an email in, and was asked to give a little information about the exam seeing how it was just released earlier in the year